engineyard/ey-docs/pages/cloud-updates-march-2012.md

 March 7th, 2012

+The following changes have been made to the Engine Yard stack:

-HAProxy now uses the leastconn load-balancing algorithm by default.
+* HAProxy now uses the leastconn load-balancing algorithm by default.

-Upgrade your environment to take advantage of this improvement.
+* Fixed a problem where X-Forward-Proto appeared in Nginx proxy.conf when stunnel was enabled.

+These changes are applied when you upgrade your environment.

 <a href=#update1><h2 id="update1">Minor: Engine Yard stack upgrade</h2></a>